coder-mike/poc-infra-generator/readme.md

 npm run example:start:in-process
 ```

+Note: it's recommended to also include a `.dockerignore` file in your project to prevent the `node_modules` directory from being copied into the docker containers.
+This will make the docker images smaller and faster to build.

 ### Advantages demonstrated in this example

 There are a few key points to highlight in this example before I explain it:

-- This example is a single script (representative of a single application) but contains code that executes in 3 different places: the client, the server, and build-time configuration of the infra.
+- This example is a single script (representative of a single application of many files) but contains code that executes in 3 different places: the client, the server, and build-time configuration of the infra.

 - The `db` in `createCustomerServer` is fully **encapsulated** -- it's a local variable that's not accessible to other parts of the system (e.g. the client).
 The pattern proposed in this POC makes encapsulation of infra components possible in a way that's a lot harder with traditional infra patterns (e.g. writing Terraform scripts).